openskies-sh/openskies-sh-articles/content/articles/open-utm-with-blender-spotlight.md

 3. **Public**: A person who is neither an Authority or Operator but has a general interest in the airspace.

 ### Flight Spotlight
 Flight Spotlight is the front-end to this system.
-Flight Spotlight has mainly three things:
+Flight Spotlight has mainly three entities:

 1. Live Flights: This is a display to see live flights in an area, when configured, live manned air-traffic and / or ASTM compared Network Remote-ID etc. can be provided.
 Here you can also see geo-fences etc.